-The CRU verified that the policy was disseminated to all staff and emphasized the CSA's commitment to the state policy of recruiting, hiring and assigning employees on the basis of merit.
+The CRU verified that the policy was disseminated to all staff and emphasized the CSA's commitment to the state policy of hiring, transferring, and promoting employees on the basis of merit.
 Additionally, the CSA's nepotism policy was comprised of specific and sufficient components intended to prevent favoritism, or bias, based on a personal relationship from unduly influencing employment decisions.